dreamteam401/401-Final/README.md

 - Always pull from upstream master
 - If two members are working on the same file, make sure you're communicating to minimize merge conflicts

+Good list, but more of a contributors guide.
+Coding Standards would tell me tabs v spaces and other code formatting standards